-The small yard and close-in house limit the HF antenna farm to a G5 Junior (40 - 10 m), a 26 ft capacity top-hatted vertical (40-10 m), and a 20 m vertically polarized rectangular loop.
-For 6 meter operation, there is an extended double zepp and a homebrew Moxon array.
-Ground plane, colinear and J-pole antennas round out the farm for VHF operation.
+The small yard and close-in house limit the HF antenna farm to a N-S aligned G5 Junior (40 - 10 m), an E-W aligned "inverted-V" G5 Junior, a 26 ft capacity top-hatted vertical (40-10 m), and dipoles for 15 and12 meters.
+A homebrew Moxon array is used for 6 meter operation.
+Ground plane, colinear and J-pole antennas round out the farm for VHF/UHF operation.

 1053166 Last modified: 2014-06-25 20:10:23, 2463 bytes

 You must be logged in to file a report on this page